saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 ## Warnings

-During the installation process for the SAP HANA EPM-MDS plugin your HANA system will be stopped and started.
+During the installation process for the SAP HANA EPM-MDS plugin your HANA system will be stopped and started automatically.

 ## <a name="steps"></a> Steps